 'Doctor Strange 2': Post-Credits Scenes' Cameo and Classic Sam Raimi Nod Explained

-With Doctor Strange in the Multiverse of Madness streaming on Disney Plus, let's jump into the Marvel movie's post-credits scenes introducing a superstar actor and giving us a delightful reference to an '80s horror classic.
+With Doctor Strange in the Multiverse of Madness available to stream on Disney Plus, let's jump into the Marvel movie's post-credits scenes introducing a superstar actor and giving us a delightful reference to an '80s horror classic.

 More in www.cnet.com